 Dear Name of Handyman:

 This letter is intended to serve as a formal agreement between you and myself for work in my home at the above address.

 Name of Handyman agrees to install shelves on the eastern wall of my garage.
 The work will take two full days and be done on DATE and DATE.
 The work will be completed at the end of the working day DATE.

 I, Name of Employer, agree to pay the AMOUNT in cash at the end of working day DATE.
 This amount includes the cost of labor and materials.
 The Name of Handyman will provide the wood for the shelves and a receipt for the cost of the wood.

 I, Name of Employer, have examined the previous carpentry work of Name of Handyman and find it satisfactory, and expect that my shelves will be as professionally done.
 If, for any reason, this is not the case, or if the work is not done on the date stipulated above, I will withhold payment until the work is completed.

 Please sign the enclosed copy of this letter and return it to me.

-Signature of Employer and date
+Signature of Employer